klose777/deki/README.md

 Bounding boxes without classes but with IDs after NMS for bb_2:
 ![example4](output/bb_2_yolo_updated.jpeg)

-Text output will look something like this:
+Text output will look something like this (if json and no_captioning are not specified):
 ```text
 Image path: ./bb_1.jpeg
 Image Size: width=1080, height=2178